 In the newsletter, Gurman explains that he believes Apple's ultimate goal is to move all of its products to Face ID, including lower-cost devices like the iPhone SE and iPad Air, which currently rely on Touch ID.
-Gurman saysthat Touch ID remains an important part of Apple's product lineup, especially for the cheaper models, as it is a "cheaper alternative" to Face ID and continues to offer security to users.
+Gurman saysthat Touch ID remains an important part of Apple's product range, especially for the cheaper models, as it is a "cheaper alternative" to Face ID and continues to offer security to users.

 But I expect that will change at some point.
 It won't happen this year.
 But I would bet that Face ID will appear on the Mac in a few years.
 I expect all iPhones and iPads to switch to Face ID within that timeframe, too.
 Finally, an in-screen camera would help differentiate Apple's more expensive devices by eliminating the notch at the top.
 The facial recognition sensor gives Apple two core functions: security and augmented reality.
 Touch ID, convenient or not, only offers the former.